makinhs/rest-api-tutorial/README.md

  - docker-compose up
  - It will run the mongodb at port 27017 (for testing purposes only).
  - It will run the server at port 3600.

+### 2020-02-01

+I've created a 2020 version of this project using Typescript.
+If you might be interested on it, please check the following repository: https://github.com/makinhs/expressjs-api-tutorial